rindow/rindow-opencl/README.md

 - PHP7.2 or PHP7.3 or PHP7.4 or PHP8.0 or PHP8.1
 - interop-phpobjects/polite-math 1.0.3 or later
 - LinearBuffer implements for interop-phpobjects (rindow_openblas etc.)
-- OpenCL 1.2 drivers/libraries.
+- OpenCL 1.2 ICL loader and OpenCL 1.1/1.2 drivers
-- Windows 10
+- Windows / Linux

 AMD GPU/APU drivers for windows are including OpenCL drivers.
 Probably you can use Intel OpenCL dirivers.